-The intent of the rules for roads is to protect water quality and riparian/aquatic habitat by minimizing sediment delivery to Type S, F, and N waters from road erosion and mass wasting, as well as minimizing road-related changes in hillslope and stream hydrology.
+The intent of the forest practices rules for roads is to protect water quality and riparian/aquatic habitat by minimizing sediment delivery to typed waters from road erosion and mass wasting, as well as minimizing road-related changes in hillslope and stream hydrology.
 Fish passage at road crossing structures is treated as a separate rule group.
 The road rules protect water quality and riparian/aquatic habitats through prescriptions and best management practices (BMPs).

-Implementation of these prescriptions through road maintenance and abandonment plans (RMAPs) is intended to minimize road surface sediment production and the hydrologic connection between the road system and the stream network, and the risk of road-related landslides caused by inadequately built and maintained roads.
+Implementation of these prescriptions through road maintenance and abandonment plans (RMAPs) is intended to minimize road surface sediment production, the hydrologic connection between the road system and the stream network, and the risk of road-related landslides caused by inadequately built and maintained roads.
 The road rules specify prescriptions for road construction, maintenance and abandonment, landings, and stream crossing structures.
 In addition, the Forest Practices Board Manual identifies BMPs for roads and landings.
-The rules required RMAPs for all forest roads to be developed by 2006 for large forest landowners and timed with timber harvest activity for small forest landowners.
+The rules required RMAP inventories for all forest roads to be developed by 2006 for large forest landowners and construction completed by 2016.
+This was later extended to be completed in 2021.
+The work was to be done in conjunction with planned timber harvest activity for small forest landowners.

 Unstable slope rules also minimize management activities, including road construction, in landslide-prone locations.
 Monitoring conducted under the Unstable Slopes Rule Group programs includes mass wasting associated with roads.
 The Roads Rule Group programs are primarily directed toward monitoring surface erosion and hydrologic disconnection.